mukhaimy/Blazor9CoreuiBlazorbootstrap/Readme.md

 - Quill

 # Thanks
 We are very open to feedback, corrections, and suggestions for further development of this web application.
 If you find a bug, have an idea for a feature improvement, or would like to contribute in the form of a pull request, please do not hesitate to do so.
-Every contribution will greatly help in perfecting the integration of Blazor 9, and this Core UI to make it more stable, secure, and easy to use by the developer community.
+Every contribution will greatly help in perfecting the integration of Blazor 9 and Core UI to make it more stable, and easy to use by the developer community.